DSills735/CodingTracker/README.md

 Middle Steps:
 I have finished the base implementation and have it functional at the minimal functionality I would like.
 Now I will begin learnig dapper and spectre.
 Once there I will refactor my code to satisfy those requirements.
 I would like to reformat the view records, and also include more data in the printout as well (I think a project assignment to a session would be cool).
+Spectre:
+I had a few busy weeks around christmas.
+This got put on the backburner, but today I returned.
+I spent most of my day just reading documentation about Spectre Console.
+After I felt ok with this, I jumped back into my code and spent some time refreshing myself.
+Only added a few lines of code today, but gained plenty of knowledge!

 Requirements: